Bayonetta 2: Plot

 Bayonetta reaches Inferno and travels into its depths to save Jeanne.
 With the help of Rodin, Bayonetta is able to save Jeanne's soul and revive her.
 However, the Sage attacks Loki again and reveals himself to be a young Balder.
-Bayonetta saves Loki from him, but Loki loses control of his powers and sends Bayonetta and Balder 500 years into the past.
+Bayonetta saves Loki from him, but Loki loses control of his powers and sends Bayonetta and Balder back 500 years into the past.
 Now in Vigrid during the Witch Hunts, Bayonetta meets her mother Rosa, and the two work together to fight back against the angels.
 When they become separated, Bayonetta encounters Loptr, a doppelgänger of Loki who is the Prophet in the present.
 Loptr claims that the Eyes of the World, one of which Bayonetta possesses, belong to him.
 Later meeting with the young Balder, Bayonetta arrives too late to stop Loptr from murdering Rosa.
 Bayonetta realizes that Loptr has tricked Balder into seeking revenge on Loki in the present.
 The two of them decide to work together and return to the present to stop Loptr.
 Meanwhile, in the present, Luka encounters Loki, who claims to remember everything, and asks Luka to take him to Fimbulventr.

-With Jeanne's help, Bayonetta and Balder reach the top of Fimbulventr and find Loptr having already captured Loki.
+With Jeanne's help, Bayonetta and Balder reach the top of Fimbulventr and find Loptr who has already captured Loki.
 Loptr explains that he and Loki were once the God of Chaos, Aesir, the creator of the Eyes of the World.
 Aesir had split his power amongst humanity to create the Eyes but had also split his soul into two halves of good and evil in the process.
 Loki, the good half, was given the power to control the Eyes directly, which Loptr steals.
 Despite their efforts, Loptr takes both of the Eyes from Balder and Bayonetta and transforms into Aesir with the intent to rule humanity.
 Loki claims that Aesir's power can erase anything from existence, and uses that power to destroy the Eyes, weakening Loptr and allowing Bayonetta and Balder to destroy his body with Jeanne's help.
 Loptr's soul attempts to escape to a time where the Eyes still exist to try his plan again.
 Balder stops him and absorbs his soul, despite Loki warning him that doing so will corrupt him.
 Balder reveals he knows that Bayonetta is his daughter and asks her to stop him should he be corrupted, and is returned to his time.
 With Loptr and the Eyes gone, Loki says he plans to take a break from the world's affairs, but that he may meet Bayonetta again, and fades away.

-Some days after, Bayonetta and Jeanne are shopping again.
+Some days later, Bayonetta and Jeanne are shopping again.
 Suddenly, another attack begins, and Bayonetta teams up with Jeanne to battle them again.

 In a post-credits scene, Balder is shown returning to his time period, now corrupted, setting up the events of the first Bayonetta.